 Isn’t it sweet?
 I love that looks like it has nine drawers, but actually only has three.
 Bonus…they’re dovetailed. eep!
 Even though it’s only made of pine, it still has such charm.

 While I could refinish it, I really wanted to give it more character with layers.
 What I’m gaming for is a story.
-I want it to tell a story.
+With that in mind, I want it to tell a story.
 You know I love me some farmhouse style.

 First, in most instances I replace hardware just because it’s fun or creates a different vibe.
 However, in this instance, I’m loving the shape of these.
 They aren’t real brass (they’re magnetic, brass is not), so I consider them to be fair game for a change too.
 I removed those and got ready for the next steps.